ZakDangerfield/Factmata_test/README.md

 I have Created an ETL Pipeline that:
 Reads and Extracts all top URLS in R/news using Newspaper3K library.
 Extracts data from reddit(r/News)
-Transforms the extracted data into a list
+Transforms the extracted data into a list and appends a Score to each url.
+The score is there to mimic what we would expect To happen when we gather score on keywords within each URL.
-Loads the data into a PostgreSQL Database.
+Finally we Load the data into a PostgreSQL Database.

 My postgreSQL image shows a vast array of articles Url's, the scores extracted from each Url and the textual data.